Sandbird/gamer/README.md

 Support
 =====

-To report bugs, request features, or make suggestions, please send an email to [gamer.app@icloud.com](mailto:gamer.app@icloud.com).
+To report bugs, request features, make suggestions, etc., please send an email to [gamer.app@icloud.com](mailto:gamer.app@icloud.com) or contact [@GamerForiOS](https://twitter.com/GamerForiOS).

 If you're a developer, open a new [issue](https://github.com/caiomello/gamer/issues) with the appropriate labels.